Shell Scripting

 - Default value: Three character string comprising a space, tab and newline.

-$ string="foo bar foobar" $ for i in $string > do > echo "'$i' is the substring" > done 'foo' is the substring 'bar' is the substring 'foobar' is the substring
+$ string="foo bar foobar" $ for i in $string > do > echo "'$i' is the substring" > done 'foo' is the substring 'bar' is the substring 'foobar' is the substring- Custom values can be set.

 - More info and use cases